 My series of exploration on body in 2016 is honored to be included in The Exhibition of Annual of Contemporary Art of China.

-I will present my thesis work Altering the Perception of Self at Eyeo Festival 2017.
+Thrilled to speak at Eyeo Festival 2017 where I will, for the first time, present my thesis work Altering the Perception of Self

 Our paper “The Dermal Abyss: Interfacing with the Skin by Tattooing Biosensors” is ACCEPTED for publication as a LONG paper (8 pages, incl. references) at ISWC 2017.